Skip to main content

 WEEKDAY_ASSIGNATION_WEIGHTS=Mon=1,Tue=1,Wed=1,Thu=0,Fri=0,Sat=0,Sun=0

-# Only Monday - Thursday, but Tuesday, Wednesday twice a chance to be choosen
+# Only Monday - Thursday, but Tuesday, Wednesday two chance to be selected

 WEEKDAY_ASSIGNATION_WEIGHTS=Mon=1,Tue=2,Wed=2,Thu=1,Fri=0,Sat=0,Sun=0